Mission and Vision

 The Christian and Missionary Alliance is comprised of over 2,000 churches in the United States, supporting both home and overseas ministries with a budget of over $38 million annually.
 Over 20,000 national workers serve with roughly 1,000 Alliance missionaries, associates, and professionals in 112 countries.

 Crown College is accredited by The Higher Learning Commission (230 South LaSalle St., Suite 7-500, Chicago, IL 60604), Phone: 800-621-7440.
 Due to this excellent accreditation status, credits and degrees earned at Crown are transferable and recognized by public and private colleges and universities throughout the world.

 Crown College is also accredited by the Commission on Collegiate Nursing Education (at the undergraduate level) (One Dupont Circle NW, Suite 530, Washington, D.C.
 20036-1120 phone: 202.887.6791).
 The nursing program is approved by the Minnesota Board of Nursing.
 Undergraduate teacher preparation programs leading to licensure for preprimary, elementary, and secondary teaching are approved by the Minnesota Board of Teaching.

 The College has been accredited by The Higher Learning Commission since 1980.
 Candidate status was granted in July of 1974.
 In addition, the College is chartered by the Minnesota Department of Education as a degree-granting institution.
 Veterans attending Crown College are eligible to use their veterans' education benefits.
 The College is authorized under Federal law to enroll non-immigrant alien students.

-Crown College is registered with the office pursuant to sections 136A.61 to 136A.71.
+Crown College is registered with the Minnesota Office of HIgher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 Professional Organization Memberships